damsel8/mid-term/concepts/concepts.md

 4. Why do we write tests for our code?

-in order to understand if our code works, to de-bug it before we know it works
+in order to understand if our code works, to de-bug it before we know if it works.
+It is composed of 'describing the code (what it's name is), it (defining what it does) and expecting (listing what we expect the outcome to be given certain inputs).

 5. What does it mean to clone a repo?